 This post may contain affiliate links which won’t change your price but will share some commission.

 This recipe for Korean Pancakes (called Pajeon or Pa Jun) with Scallions and Dipping Sauce is wonderful for a snack, appetizer or light lunch.
-The tender scallions impart a fresh, mild bite without making the pancake too onion-y, and the slightly sweet and savory dipping sauce is the perfect compliment to the crispy, fried pancake.
+The tender scallions impart a fresh, mild bite without making the pancake too onion-y, and the slightly sweet and savory dipping sauce is the perfect complement to the crispy, fried pancake.

 I’m definitely not an expert when it comes to Korean food.
 In the first place, I’m not from Korea, and to make things worse, I’ve never even been there.
 But one thing I have learned through my culinary adventures and travel experience is that almost every culture has some form of pancake, whether it’s sweet or savory.